 - 720 scores can take up to 2.5 years to recover.

 - 780 credit scores take 3 whole years to fully recover.

 Interestingly enough, consumers don't lose more points for going forward with a short sale; the impact to their credit scores is just as bad as an outright foreclosure.

-As you can see, the higher your credit score already is, the more you have to lose by missing a payment and the longer it takes to recover, according to FICO.
+As you can see, the higher your credit score already is, the more you have to lose.
+Missing a payment hurts high credit scores the worst and it takes longer to recover.

 Indeed, their scoring methods almost remind me of how I was graded in high school.
-You had to work hard to achieve and maintain an A+ in class, but the minute you slipped up and missed an assignment, your grades began to fall – and fall FAST – leaving you to fight a long, uphill battle to get your grades back up.
+You had to work hard to achieve and maintain an A+ in class.
+However, the minute you slipped up and missed an assignment, your grades began to fall.
+You are left to fight a long, uphill battle to get your grades back up.

 Similarly, those with the highest credit scores get hit the hardest by slipping up on something as seemingly innocuous as missing one payment date.
-I mean, just look at the 780 score: one late payment means losing as many as 160 points and having to wait up to 3 years for a full recovery.
+Just look at the 780 score.
+One late payment means losing as many as 160 points.
+Further, you will have to wait up to 3 years for a full recovery!

 So what have we learned?
-That every little detail matters to your credit history and scores, so don’t slip up!
+Every little detail matters to your credit history and scores.
+Don't slip up!